jkanvision/README-Generator/exampleREADME.md

   &nbsp;
   &nbsp;
   ## Questions:
-  If you have questions about this project, please contact me at [jkanvision@knights.ucf.edu](mailto:jkanvision@knights.ucf.edu).
-You can view my other projects by visiting my GitHub profile: [https://github.com/jkanvision](https://github.com/jkanvision).
+  If you have questions about this project, please contact me at [username@email.com](mailto:username@email.com).
+You can view my other projects by visiting my GitHub profile: [https://github.com/username](https://github.com/username).